Bleak jobs report spells trouble for Obama re-election

 There were also concerns that the labor report foreshadowed a summer economic swoon amid fears Europe's financial crisis will hit the United States, where the stock market has already been reeling.

-And it will likely lead to a more intense and potentially more negative campaign in a handful of states where the vote is expected to be extremely close like economically hard-hit Ohio, Florida and Nevada and even Pennsylvania, which usually votes for the Democrat
+And it will likely lead to an intensifying campaign battle, and a potentially more negative one, in economically hard-hit election battleground states like Ohio, Florida and Nevada and even Pennsylvania, which usually votes for the Democrat.

 Romney has staked his claim to the presidency by playing up his experience at private equity firm Bain Capital, but the Obama campaign has sought to undermine his argument by pointing out some companies Bain invested in ended up losing jobs while profiting nonetheless.

-The strategy thus far has had limited impact on Romney, and some Democrats, such as former President Bill Clinton, have raised questions about whether Bain really had a negative impact.

-Despite a hard-fought primary battle with his Republican rivals, Romney is running neck and neck with Obama in national surveys of voters and is near even with him in battleground states like Iowa, Colorado and Nevada
+The strategy thus far, however, has had limited impact on Romney.
+Despite a hard-fought primary battle with his Republican rivals, he is running neck and neck with Obama in national surveys of voters and is near even with him in battleground states like Iowa, Colorado and Nevada.

 The Republican was in no position to take maximum advantage of the jobs report.
 Rather than visiting a swing state, he woke up in California, fertile ground for raising campaign cash but an odds-on favorite to go Democratic as usual in November.

-(Additional reporting by Patricia Zengerle in Washington and Alister Bull in Minnesota; Editing by Will Dunham and Jackie Frank)
+(Additional reporting by Patricia Zengerle; Editing by Mary Milliken and Will Dunham)